Regional Chapters

 Robyn Burlew, MEd

-Mid-Atlantic Fellow
+Mid-Atlantic Chapter Fellow

 Robyn joined the Fellowship in 2016.
 Robyn serves as the Academic Dean at the Veritas School in Richmond, Virginia.
 Robyn has been teaching providing administrative leadership to classical schools for over ten years, and provides expertise in both lower school and upper school curriculum and pedagogy.
 Robyn is trained in math and science and earned her MEd in educational leadership from Covenant College.

-Mid-Atlantic Fellow
+Mid-Atlantic Chapter Fellow

 Christopher Hall, MAT

-Mid-Atlantic Fellow
+Mid-Atlantic Chapter Fellow

-Mid-Atlantic Fellow
+Mid-Atlantic Chapter Fellow

 Phillip Donnelly, PhD

-Texas Chapter Assistant Director
+Texas Chapter Fellow

 Grant Horner, PhD